sekoyo/react-image-crop/README.md

 ## Contributing / Developing

+For the first time link with `yarn link`, then go into test/ and run `yarn link react-image-crop`.

-To develop run `npm start`, this will recompile your JS and SCSS on changes.
+Run `yarn start`, this will recompile your JS and SCSS on changes.

-You can test your changes by opening `test/index.html` in a browser (you don't need to be running a server).
+Go into the test folder and `yarn install && yarn start`, then open the browser at the URL shown.